-The increase of fecundityof T. urticae mites reared on drought-stressed plants confirms the other reports (Chandler et al., 1979; Youngman and Barnes, 1986; Youngman et al., 1988; Ximénez-Embún et al., 2017a; Santamaria et al., 2018).
+The increase of fecundity, along with shorter development time, confirms the other reports (Chandler et al., 1979; Youngman and Barnes, 1986; Youngman et al., 1988; Ximénez-Embún et al., 2017a; Santamaria et al., 2018).
 Thus the physiological changes that occur in drought-stressed plants are reliable changes.
-These shifts in mite life history are likely linked to increased concentration of essential amino acids and free sugars in tomato plants, as it was observed by the same authors, which improved the nutritional value of drought-stressed tomato plants.
+In tomato, these shifts in mite life history are likely linked to increased concentration of essential amino acids and free sugars (Ximénez-Embún et al., 2017a), which improved the nutritional value of drought-stressed tomato plants.

-On drought-stressed plants, the decrease of development time and the increase of fecundity of young females are concomitant.
+On drought-stressed plants, the decrease of development time and the increase of fecundity of young females are concomitant, which reinforces the hypothesis of a general beneficial effect on the overall performance of mites on drought stressed plants.
 The higher fecundity of young females on drought stressed plants does not appear to come at a cost in fecundity of nine-day-old females.
 These results are not in accordance with Youngman et al. (1988) about T. pacificus on almond trees.
 They observed a shift in peak fecundity, in which an increase in fecundity in the first ten days on drought-stressed plant was counterbalanced by a decrease after ten days.
 Our experimental design did not allow us to observe females older than nine days and so does not rule out a later shift in fecundity.
-When mites were placed on well-watered tomatoes plants, Alzate et al. (2017) described a quadratic relationship between fecundity and longevity, suggesting an optimal balance between these two traits.
-Our experiments highlight this relationship between fecundity of young and older females and reinforce the hypothesis of optimal balance proposed by Alzate et al. (2017).
+The correlation we observed between fecundity of three-day-old and nine-day-old females reared on well-watered plants suggests that our populations differ inherently in their reproductive output.
 The correlations we observed between fecundity of three-day-old and nine-day-old females reared on well-watered plants suggests that our populations differ inherently in their reproductive output.
-These results are also in line with Van Petegem et al. (2016) who reported variation in lifetime fecundity of mites for populations originated from the mite’s core distribution varying in a scale from 20 to 110 eggs per female and not linked to latitude or temperature.
+These results are in line with Van Petegem et al. (2016) who reported variation in lifetime fecundity of mites for populations originated from the mite’s core distribution varying in a scale from 20 to 110 eggs per female and not linked to latitude or temperature.
+In our experiments, the combination of fecundity and sex ratio show an increase of 0.58 females per female per day for the three-day old female progeny on drought stressed plants (from 7.94 to 8.51) and a decrease of 0.08 females per female per day (from 4.53 to 4.45).
+This phenomenon could be interpreted as a trade-off, but it could also be, more likely, the result of a decrease of sperm availability in nine-day-old females on drought-stressed plants as a result of the higher production of females in three-day-old female progeny (Krainacker and Carey, 1990).
 Fecundity, dispersal and sex-ratio are often linked by complex relationships (Van Petegem et al., 2016) and the quality of the environment which in turn can shape the nutritional quality and the attractiveness of the host plants to the arthropods, also impacts these relationships.
-Wrensch and Young (1983) also observed an increase in the proportion of females on plants of poor nutritional value that was linked to a decrease of fecundity and Yano and Takafuji (2002), using an artificial selection experiment of low and high dispersal strains, observed an increase of diapause incidence and a decrease of general performance, especially in non-appetent plants for highly dispersal strains.
+The higher leaving rate of the older females on well-watered plants may be linked to the lower performance of those same females on those plants with respect to fecundity and development time.
+However, in nature, the surrounding environment, mostly driven by the climate, may play a role by increasing or decreasing the risk of leaving a plant for a potential new plant.

 2 The importance of climatic condition of sampled locations